Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Affine Dynamics

 or, in other words, it is an increasing hyperbole if $\gamma_i > 0$ and decreasing if $\gamma_i < 0$\footnote{If $\gamma_i = 0$, then $h(x)$ is a constant function and, therefore, $H_{i}$ and $H_{i}^{\pi}$ are straight lines.
 In other words, the constant case is recovered.}.
-Besides that, observe that $h(x)$ has a vertical asymptote at